 I’d spoken to a divorce lawyer but got the impression that they couldn’t give us a definitive number on how much it was going to cost.
 Speaking to friends, I’d heard lots of horror stories about going through lawyers and the spiraling costs involved.
 I didn’t want us to be in the position where we were getting letters through from a lawyer billing us for more hours as they unpicked what we’d agreed.
 So, the fact the cost of amicable’s services are fixed priced was a big thing for us.
 The transparency of cost removed some of the stress from an already unknown situation.

 amicable was fantastic, we both lead hectic lifestyles and neither have a lot of time. amicable allowed us to get divorced without any fuss, relentless form filling or time-consuming meetings.
 We’d also chosen the amicable approach because it allowed us to have one point of contact throughout, who was working in both our interests.
 We didn’t want lawyers telling us we could be getting more out of each other.
 Emma, our Divorce Coach removed any potential cattiness and animosity.
 She was always available to answer any questions we had.
 The whole thing was seamless, simple and dealt with in a very calm and controlled way.

 Now that the divorce is official, I’m so pleased we’re both able to move on positively with our lives.
 If I can offer any advice for couples starting their divorce it would be to work out what you want to achieve when your divorce is over.
 Don’t get stuck on what your ‘entitled to’ but think about the future and how family assets can be best put to use to create a happy stable life for your children.

-Pick a time that works for you and speak with one of our divorce and separation experts.
+Pick a time that works for you and speak with one of our experts.